unigrid-project/daemon/doc/build-unix.md

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build PIVX-Qt, make sure that the required packages for Qt development are installed.
-Qt 5 is necessary to build the GUI.
+If you want to build HUZU-Qt, make sure that the required packages for Qt development are installed.
+Either Qt 4 or Qt 5 are necessary to build the GUI.
-If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
+If both Qt 4 and Qt 5 are installed, Qt 4 will be used.
+Pass `--with-gui=qt5` to configure to choose Qt5.
 To build without GUI pass `--without-gui`.

+To build with Qt 4 you need the following:

+    sudo apt-get install libqt4-dev libprotobuf-dev protobuf-compiler

 For Qt 5 you need the following: